kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 Let's discuss some limitations: we will consider win probability in each game to be independent of adjacent games.
-This is not strictly true in real life: factors such as fatigue, tilt, time of day and many others certainly have impact.
+This is not strictly true in real life: factors such as fatigue, tilt, time of day, and many others, certainly have impact.

 I will also consider that Hikaru's rating (and his opponents' ratings) is